dletessi/dletessi.github.io/_pages/about.md

   - /about.html
 ---

-I'm Dylan Letessier a PhD student in fluid mechanics with Patrica Ern and Véronique Roig at the Institute of Fluid Mechanics of Toulouse ([IMFT](https://www.imft.fr/)).
+Hi I'm Dylan Letessier, a PhD student in fluid mechanics working with Patrica Ern and Véronique Roig at the Institute of Fluid Mechanics of Toulouse ([IMFT](https://www.imft.fr/)).

 My website is currently under development
 =======